-You won’t find songs like “The Boys of Fall,” “I Go Back” and “Somewhere With You” on this list of Top 10 Kenny Chesney songs.
-They’re certainly worthy, but what songs should they replace?
+Sadly, you won’t find songs like “Don’t Happen Twice,” “I Go Back” and “Til It’s Gone” on this list.
+They’re certainly worthy, but which songs should they replace?
 After some arguing, crying and banging of heads against the wall, we settled on these 10.

 Kenny Chesney’s career really skyrocketed after the release of the No Shoes, No Shirt, No Problems album in 2002.
 Two songs from that project make the Top 10 Kenny Chesney Songs list, while three others — like the title-track and “Big Star” — could have.
 “Young” celebrates the freedom of youth that we all have lived at some point.
 This song was a Top 5 hit for Chesney.

 It was difficult to choose between “How Forever Feels” and “She’s Got It All,” two early chart-toppers for Kenny Chesney.
 Both songs share a style that dominated so much of the singer’s late-90s music, but we ultimately put “How Forever Feels” at No. 8 on the Top 10 Kenny Chesney Songs list due to its slightly stronger lyrical content.
 How can you say no to a song that name-checks Jimmy Buffett and Richard Petty?
 “How Forever Feels” is the oldest song on this list.

 Song No. 7 is another from No Shoes, No Shirt, No Problems.
 “The Good Stuff” is perhaps the strongest story in the singer’s repertoire.
 Stripped down production allows one to enjoy each word of his story, while letting the overall message sink deep into the soul.
 It would likely end up higher on this list of Kenny Chesney’s Top Songs, but its sales numbers were not as impressive as a few others.